Residential and Dementia care home facilities are extensive.

-All standard rooms feature an en-suite area with their own toilet and wash basin facilities.
-All beds are profile beds with handset controls to adjust the height and shape of the beds for personal comfort and elderly care.
-Rooms all have two arm chairs, a wardrobe, chest of drawers, bedside tables with lockable drawers, a flat screen television on the wall, a table and have two nurse call handsets (one in the bedroom and one in the toilet area) so that residents can call for assistance at any given time.
-We encourage residents to bring personal items such as photographs, pictures, blankets, sentimental items, ornaments or anything else that reminds them of home.
-For health and safety reasons any electrical items must be PAT tested first before coming into the home.
+All of our standard rooms feature an en-suite with their own toilet and wash basin facilities.
+All beds are profile beds with handset controls to adjust the height and shape of the beds for personal comfort.
+Our rooms have 2 arm chairs, a wardrobe, chest of drawers, bed side tables with lockable drawer, a flat screen television which is wall mounted, and a table with lamp.
+Our rooms have 2 call handsets so residents can call for assistance at any time.
+We do encourage new residents to bring personal items with them, such as photos, pictures,or anything else that reminds them of home.
+For health and safety reasons any electrical items must be PAT tested before coming into the home.

-- We have a visiting hairdresser who comes to the home each fortnight.
-She offers a range of services such as a wash and set, cuts, perms, gent’s hairdressing and colours.
+We have a visiting hairdresser who comes to the home each fortnight offering a range of services.
 She has competitive prices and is very experienced with the elderly clientele.

-- We have a visiting chiropodist every 6-8 week who attends to the resident’s podiatry needs again at competitive prices.
+Every 6-8 weeks we have a visiting chiropodist who attends to the residents podiatry needs, again at competitive prices.

-- Vision Call opticians come to Elmfield House twice a year to do eye tests for all of our residents.
-They are experienced in elderly care and all residents are seen annually with the opportunity to purchase new glasses as and when their vision changes.
+Vision call opticians attend Elmfield House twice a year to do eye tests for all of our residents.
+They are experienced in elderly care.
+Our residents have the opportunity to purchase new glasses as and when their vision changes.

-- Elmfield House residential and dementia home generally use West End Doctor’s surgery with whom we have an excellent relationship with.
-The Practice Matron or GP will visit the home any weekday upon request and they create a medical care plan for each residential and dementia home resident.
+Elmfield House residential and dementia care home generally use West End Doctor’s surgery with whom we have an excellent relationship.
+The Practice Matron or GP will visit the home any weekday upon request and they create a medical care plan for each resident.